Court overturns decision that following clinical guidelines was “irrational”

 The health district appealed this decision, and Court of Appeal judges determined the first judge was incorrect in concluding the health district’s peer opinions were irrational.
 The court recognised it was widely accepted practice in Australia not to administer gentamicin in a case such as this one, and overturned the initial decision.

 The Court of Appeal ruled that the child’s father would, therefore, have to pay the trial and appeal court costs for the health district.

-- Guidelines can be relied upon when providing patient care so long as the guidelines correspond with widely accepted practice in Australia.
+- Guidelines can be relied upon when providing patient care, so long as the guidelines correspond with widely accepted practice in Australia.

-- If you are unsure about what course of treatment is best for the patient, seek advice or a second opinion from a peer that has dealt with a similar presentation of the medical issue.
+- If you are unsure about what course of treatment is best for the patient, seek advice or a second opinion from a peer that has dealt with similar presentation of the medical issue.

-- It is crucial to stay up-to-date with developments in the treatment and management of illnesses, diseases and other medical issues.
+- It is crucial to stay up to date with developments in the treatment and management of illnesses, diseases and other medical issues.
 Regularly attending department meetings or continuing education meetings are a great way of doing so, as well as reading research papers and articles in specialist and general journals, aside from being across the latest clinical guidelines.